BrentWeiffenbach/Grace/README.md

 Run the onboard on the TurtleBot by running `roslaunch onboard.launch`.

 ## Known Issues

+* Need to tune min distance choice for frontiers
+* Orientation of offset frontiers is wrong
+* Could not contact move_group?
+Unverified
+* Picking frontiers over the goal?
+Unverified
+* fake moveit publisher is not loading?
+Unverififed
+  * Pyassimp installed

 * A known bug is that `/opt/ros/melodic/include/gmapping/gridfastslam/gridslamprocessor.hxx` floods the console without the ability to disable.
   * Fixed by moving movebase to a different launch file